Anti-Armenian sentiment: Israel

 Israel-Armenia relations have been complicated throughout history, resulting in anti-Armenian sentiments in Israel.

 The Jerusalem Post reported in 2009 that out of all Christians in Jerusalem's Old City Armenians were most often spat on by Haredi and Orthodox Jews.
 In 2011 several instances of spitting and verbal attacks on Armenian clergymen by Haredi Jews were reported in the Old City.
 In a 2013 interview Armenian Patriarch of Jerusalem Nourhan Manougian stated that Armenians in Israel are treated as "third-class citizens".
 In 2019, it was reported that 60 Armenian Church students attempted to lynch two Jewish men on the eve of Shavuot in Jerusalem, further increasing tensions between the religious groups.

+In 2023, Al Jazeera reported that anti-Christian violence, coinciding with anti-Palestinian violence, is becoming more widespread and normalized, especially by fundamentalist and right-wing Jews.
+Various anti-Christian laws were made, including limiting the amount of worshippers who can enter the Holy Sepulchre.
+30 graves in Mount Zion were vandalized, and the Armenian quarter was spray-painted with the words "Death to Arabs, Christians and Armenians."

-Israel has long refused to recognized the Armenian Genocide, mainly to avoid harming its relations with Turkey.
+Israel has long refused to recognize the Armenian genocide, mainly to avoid harming its relations with Turkey.
 Former President and Prime Minister of Israel Shimon Peres referred to the history of the Armenian Genocide as "meaningless" and said that "We reject attempts to create a similarity between the Holocaust and the Armenian allegations.
 Nothing similar to the Holocaust occurred.
 It is a tragedy what the Armenians went through but not a genocide."
 Other major figures and organizations in Israel have also propped up Turkey's genocide denial.
 In particular, the Turkish Israeli and Azerbaijani Israeli communities have encouraged genocide denial in Israel.
 The Knesset Committee on Education, Culture and Sports recognized the Armenian Genocide on August 1, 2016.
-When Visiting the Israeli President the Armenian Patriarchate of Jerusalem on May 9, 2016, Reuven Rivlin concluded his speech by saying that "the Armenians were massacred in 1915.
+When visiting the Israeli President the Armenian Patriarchate of Jerusalem on May 9, 2016, Reuven Rivlin concluded his speech by saying that "the Armenians were massacred in 1915.
 My parents remember thousands of Armenian migrants finding asylum at the Armenian Church.
 No one in Israel denies that an entire nation was massacred.
 Recognition of the Armenian Genocide in Israel remains to be an extremely contentious issue influenced heavily by Azerbaijan-Israel Relations.

 Israel's strategic alliance with Azerbaijan and Armenia's alliance with Iran have both resulted in hostility between the Israeli and Armenian governments and the subsequent deterioration of Armenia-Israel relations.
 In both the First and Second Nagorno-Karabakh Wars, Israel has supplied Azerbaijan with advanced weaponry.
 At a protest against Israel's arms sales to Azerbaijan, counter-protesters smashed a protester's car and blocked the road they were driving along.
 Many Israelis have also sympathized with Azerbaijan due to Azerbaijan's long and peaceful historical relations with Jews.
 Because of strong relations between Israel and Azerbaijan, pro-Israeli lobbying groups such as AIPAC have defended and lobbied for Azerbaijan against Armenia.